Kuhveriakee Kaakuhey?: Development

-The film was written in 2007 by producer Abdul Hannan Moosa Didi's two daughters Hawwa Alishan and Ulvy.
+The film was written in 2007 by producer Abdul Hannan Moosa Didi's two daughters Alice and Ulvy.
 Inspired by Ram Gopal Varma's Bollywood horror romantic thriller film Darling (2007), the film revolves around a man who cheats on his wife with his secretary, and how his life slides to a haunting shift when he accidentally kills his mistress.
 The project was handed over to Abdul Faththaah for the dubbing process, and accusation rose that Fatthah has allegedly "copied" the storyline for his next project 14 Vileyrey which also features Aishath Rishmy.